gildas-lormeau/zip.js/README.md

 ## Custom web workers and compression engines

-zip.js can create its web workers with the standard bundler pattern and delegate compression/decompression to a custom engine, e.g.
+zip.js lets you create its web workers yourself by using the `new Worker(new URL("./zip-worker.js", import.meta.url))` form.
+Bundlers like Vite, webpack and Rollup detect it and bundle the worker automatically.
+You can also delegate compression and decompression to a custom engine, e.g.
 [fflate](https://github.com/101arrowz/fflate):

 ```js